 “Dr Lai Yirong of Physicians Practice Family Medical Centre at United Square overheard Brax’s unusual coughing sound and dashed out of her room to assess his condition.”

 “His airway had swelled and was cutting off his air supply.
 It was between life and death.”

 The doctor was quick to respond to the situation, “She quickly carried out treatment on Brax but he was totally unresponsive and in the state of sleep.
 “Keep him awake!
 Don’t let him sleep!”
 Dr Lai told my wife.”

 “The situation was very tense and Dr Lai did all she could to regain his breathing.
-Finally his condition took a turn after nebuliser was administered.
+Finally, his condition took a turn after nebuliser was administered.
 My son was saved and coping well now, currently warded for further observation and allergic test.”

-Daddy Steve thinks the soba noodles were to blame, “And it could potentially be due to the soba noodle (buckwheat ingredient) where reported cases of anaphylactic shock in Japan and UK took away a few lives.”
+Daddy Steve thinks the soba noodles were to blame, “And it could potentially be due to the soba noodle (buckwheat ingredient) were reported cases of anaphylactic shock in Japan and UK took away a few lives.”